lsst-sqre/ltd-keeper/docs/gke-config.rst

 The pod template files set these environment variables through `Kubernetes Secrets <http://kubernetes.io/docs/user-guide/secrets/>`_.
 See the ``env`` section in :file:`kubernetes/keeper-pod.yaml`, for example.

-The Keeper Git repository includes two secrets templates:
+The Keeper Git repository includes three secrets templates:

 1. :file:`kubernetes/keeper-secrets.template.yaml` creates a secrets resource named ``keeper-secrets`` and is used to configure the Keeper Flask web app.
 2. :file:`kubernetes/ssl-proxy-secrets.template.yaml` creates a secrets resource named ``ssl-proxy-secret`` and is used to supply TLS certs to the Nginx proxy service.
+3. :file:`kubernetes/cloudsql-secrets` creates a secrets resource named ``sql-creds`` containing credentials for the Google Cloud SQL instance.

 Setting and Deploying Secrets
 =============================